 Governance¶

-The purpose of this document is to formalize the governance process used by the aeon
+The purpose of this document is to formalise the governance process used by the aeon

 project, to clarify how decisions are made and how the various elements of our community